douglashill/douglashill.github.io/Content/2024-ipad-pro-impressions.md

 - 5.1 mm: 2024

 I was on board for the rumours that the new Magic Keyboard for iPad would have a built-in battery, which would both extend battery life and distribute the weight such that the device was more stable.
 This didn’t happen.
 Apple instead chose to reduce the weight of both the iPad and the keyboard, resulting in a laptop that’s similarly unstable but lighter than before.
 I think it’s a reasonable path to have taken, but for me the reduction in weight in my bag will be negligible considering I’m often also carrying around a 14-inch MacBook Pro (hence the importance of Xcode or virtualised macOS).

+## Apple Pencil Pro

+I use the Apple Pencil mostly for testing our support in [PSPDFKit](https://pspdfkit.com/pdf-sdk/ios/)/[PDF Viewer](https://apps.apple.com/app/id1120099014).
+I also use it to draw diagrams to solve problems, for which a uniform thickness line is adequate and desirable.
+The Apple Pencil Pro felt magical with the hover and rotation support.
+The haptic feedback and radial menu seem great.
+I don’t think I’ll make much use of the finesse this new Pencil provides, but it will be useful for testing as a developer.

 ## Non-matching non-colours